Top 5 2nd Quarter Trades of BC - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were BCM ADVISORS, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were BCGM Wealth Management, LLC’s top five trades of the quarter.

-BCM ADVISORS, LLC reduced their investment in ARCA:VTI by 272,789 shares.
-The trade had a 15.58% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $205.06.
+BCGM Wealth Management, LLC reduced their investment in BATS:BBUS by 119,146 shares.
+The trade had a 5.57% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $80.43.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 19.45 and a price-book ratio of 3.58.
+In terms of valuation, JPMorgan BetaBuilders U.S. Equity ETF has a price-earnings ratio of 18.40 and a price-book ratio of 3.52.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Consumer Staples ETF has a price-earnings ratio of 23.35 and a price-book ratio of 4.79.
+In terms of valuation, Vanguard International Dividend Appreciation ETF has a price-earnings ratio of 18.65 and a price-book ratio of 2.98.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Health Care ETF has a price-earnings ratio of 22.51 and a price-book ratio of 4.54.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.39 and a price-book ratio of 3.52.

-BCM ADVISORS, LLC reduced their investment in NAS:CATH by 144,313 shares.
-The trade had a 2.02% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.05.
+During the quarter, BCGM Wealth Management, LLC bought 71,643 shares of ARCA:SCHD for a total holding of 146,949.
+The trade had a 2.95% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $78.1.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, GLOBAL X FDS has a price-earnings ratio of 18.86 and a price-book ratio of 3.45.
+In terms of valuation, Schwab US Dividend Equity ETF has a price-earnings ratio of 14.52 and a price-book ratio of 3.29.

-The guru established a new position worth 75,799 shares in NYSE:BRO, giving the stock a 1.3% weight in the equity portfolio.
-Shares traded for an average price of $61.55 during the quarter.
+The guru established a new position worth 101,280 shares in BATS:UJAN, giving the stock a 1.64% weight in the equity portfolio.
+Shares traded for an average price of $30.78 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.